ddev/ddev-drupal-solr/README.md

 ## Installation on Drupal 9+

 1. `ddev get ddev/ddev-drupal9-solr && ddev restart`
-2. You may need to install the relevant Drupal requirements: `ddev composer require drush/drush:* drupal/search_api_solr`
+2. You may need to install the relevant Drupal requirements: `ddev composer require drush/drush drupal/search_api_solr`
 3. Enable the `search_api_solr` module either using the web interface or `ddev drush en -y search_api_solr`
-4. Create a search_api server at `admin/config/search/search-api` -> "Add server"
+4. Create a Search API server at `admin/config/search/search-api` -> "Add server"
 5. Create a server with the following settings
    * Set "Server name" to anything you want.
 Maybe `ddev-solr-server`.
    * Set "Backend" to `Solr`